Deep as first love, and wild with all regret;

 Somehow, by instinct, by training, by shear bloody-mindedness LaMotta survived the onslaught.
 He trudged back to his corner, head stooped into the pain of the night and the head wind of a retirement yet to come.
 Surrounded by those who knew him best, some of whom cared, or perhaps at entirely his own behest, LaMotta remained on his stool.
 Regan hovered, dark rings of labour seeping beneath his arms, a Bryllcreemed widow’s peak resisting the glare of the bulbs above.

-And then, the fight was over, as was LaMotta’s career as a contender, and Nardico danced to the centre ring, the victor, his corner danced with him, their disbelief thinly veiled by their shared euphoria.
-Gore remained outside the ropes, accounting for the accoutrements of battle as those uncomfortable with spotlight often do.
+And then, the fight was over, sinking into the record books alongside LaMotta’s career as a contender.
+Nardico danced to the centre ring, the victor, his corner danced with him, their disbelief veiled by their shared euphoria.
+Gore remained outside the ropes, accounting for the accouterments of battle as those uncomfortable with spotlight often do.
 For Nardico, aged 27, ranked 5th in the world even before this win, a shot at Archie Moore for the Light-Heavyweight title was his prize.

 Boxing, as LaMotta could attest more than most, isn’t the simplistic business it appears and Nardico never did get to fight Archie Moore, perhaps fortuitously given the wily champion’s knockout record, and he would, instead, lose to Joey Maxim the following March.
-He never regained the momentum he fleeting held that night and retired just four years later with a record of 50-13-4.
+The momentum he fleeting held that night was never regained and he retired just four years later with a record of 50-13-4.
 The last bout of which was little more than an exhibition against a debutant, two and half years after the last of his 13 losses in 1954.

 LaMotta would wander, somewhat nomadically, from the blood soaked canvas to the neon and red-carpets of the entertainment world.
 His story is much told and all too often with the omission of the night he faced Danny Nardico on the outskirts of Miami on New Year’s Eve in 1952.